 Your doctor can usually diagnose tennis elbow by talking to you about your symptoms and by examining your arms.
 You will typically experience pain when the doctor examines the outer part of your elbow.
 Your doctor may also ask you to move your wrist in a particular way, as this will usually bring on your pain.

 Tests are not usually needed to diagnose tennis elbow.
 However, if after some time your tennis elbow is not improving, your doctor may suggest that they refer you to a specialist.
-The specialist may suggest tests such as an X-ray or an MRI scan.
+The specialist may suggest tests such as an X-ray or a magnetic resonance imaging (MRI) scan.

 What are the treatment options for tennis elbow?